-Chigle Carvey Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Single Survey Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box located in the hall cupboard.
-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas appears to be from the mains supply with the meter located in an external inspection box.
+Gas appears to be from the main supply with the meter located in an external inspection box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the public main and where seen plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a three piece suite within the bathroom consisting of WC, wash hand basin and bath.
-Heating and hot water Visual inspection of the accessible pipework, water Treating and not water tanks, cylinders and fittings without removing any insulation.
+Cold water is from the public main and where seen, plumber fittings were of copper and PVC pipework.
+The cold water rising main was not fully inspectable.
+Sanitary arrangements comprise mainly modern white fittings in each of the bath and shower rooms.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
+The property has a system of gas central heating via radiators with the boiler located in the ground floor boiler room.
+The boiler is a floor mounted which also appears to be oiler room.
+The boiler is a floor mounted which also appears to be provide hot water.
+There is a modern style insulated hot water storage tank within an upper floor cupboard.

-Gas central heating via radiators.
-The gas boiler also appears to provide hot water on demand and is located within the roof space.
-Drainage Drainage covers etc. were not lifted Diamaye Drainage covers etc. were not lifted.
+Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
-We have not assessed or tested any existing equipment and it is the ownership.

-purchasers responsibility to confirm that the property will comply with these standards following a change of
+We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.